e2eSolutionArchitect/terraform/docs/run-terraform-in-aws-cross-account.md

 ## Consider two Accounts Development and Production.
 We want to run Terraform from Development account to provision resources in Production without any aws credentials.
-That's why an IAM instance profile needs to be attached to the Development EC2
+That's why an IAM instance profile needs to be attached to the Development EC2.
+Here Development EC@ is our "Build Server"

 ### Step 1: in PRODUCTION
 - Create a Cross account ROLE in PRODUCTION account with account id of Development account.